-Stories are pieced together strangely.
+Stories get pieced together strangely.
 I can tell you a story about a hero.
 She saved many children by keeping them away from harm.
-She may have used violence to stop her enemies, but the children were always safe at the end of the day.
-She gave the most she could and never asked for … Continue reading Which side of the story?
+She may have used violence to stop her enemies, but the children were safe at the end of the day.
+She gave the most she could and never asked for a … Continue reading Which side of the story?

 After writers send their work out to be critiqued, it can feel as if forever stands in front of them.
 Time has stopped.
-Even as life goes by, nothing happens to them.
+Even as life goes by, nothing happens.
 They wait, filled with butterflies.
 Days and months and years all feel like lifetimes.
 Perhaps it's because they're nervous.
-They just sent their … Continue reading Waiting forever
+They sent their work - their … Continue reading Waiting forever

 I changed my ways of getting books...a bit.
 As a child, I loved fresh books.
 The new book smell was intoxicating.
 I liked the idea of owning something that no one else had owned before.
 It was mine.
 But since I got to college, money and gifts hadn't come as much as they used to. … Continue reading Thrift the books

 There’s one sentence that always haunts a writer’s mind.
 Am I good enough?
 Our stories, which is a part of us, are almost like our children and it’s scary that they cause us to wonder: Am I good enough?
 Even if it’s the story that needs to be fixed, the blame gets thrown at the … Continue reading Am I good enough?